 Stay Active.

 Moderate exercise helps reduce inflammation, as well as helps control inflammation-stoking stress.
-One study, for example, found that even just 20 minutes of activity could reduce inflammation and strengthen your immune system.
+One study found that just 20 minutes of activity a day can reduce inflammation and strengthen your immune system.

 Mind Your Microbes.